Klematisy/minesweeper/README.md

 # Minesweeper

-My own realizaton of minesweeper on the Free Pascal in the terminal. (the ownership of this idea - Tsolding)
+My own realizaton of minesweeper on the Free Pascal in the terminal. (the ownership of this idea - Tsoding)

 To run this program you need to download the fpc (**Free Pascal Compiler**) from official site